edgelesssys/docs.edgeless.systems/marblerun/reference/coordinator.md

 ```

 ### POST
-Setting secrets requires uploading them in JSON format using a POST request.
+Secrets can be uploaded in JSON format using a HTTP POST request.
 For more information refer to [Managing secrets](workflows/managing-secrets.md).

 Example for setting secrets from the file `secrets.json`:
 ```bash